*** NEW in this update: 1)

 In summary, Vaaldiam (the previous company) had 300 workers elsewhere in Brazil in various exploratory, non-revenue projects.
 When the 2008 financial crisis hit the markets, Vaaldiam left Brazil due to being unable to satisfy local social security payments and other demands.
 Initially, BMIX acquired a 55% stake in MDB, and subsequent rounds of acquisition have brought the percentage ownership to 86.88%, and then finally to 100% ownership as of today.

 Q: How do we know that the CEO is not just using the shareholders here?
 Does Dr. Fogassa have any skin in the game?

 A: Of course!
 The CEO has a lot of vested interest in BMIX.
-Dr. Fogassa now owns over 1.4 BILLION common shares of BMIX as of the last Form 4 filing:
+Dr. Fogassa now owns over 10% of all outstanding common shares of BMIX as of the last filing: